What Worked For Obamacare And What Didn't? Lessons From 5 States

 "About half the insurers are making a ton of money on [the exchanges] and that's how markets work," Weinberg says.
 "The idea that there should be winners and losers in a particular marketplace is something that Republicans should certainly feel comfortable with."

-Medicaid managed care plans come out winners
+Medicaid managed-care plans come out winners

-Researchers found that regional insurers that originally went into business to care for those with Medicaid —t he health insurance for the poor and disabled — are filling gaps after insurers fled in many markets.
+Researchers found that regional insurers that originally went into business to care for those with Medicaid — the health insurance for the poor and disabled — are filling gaps after insurers fled in many markets.
 Molina Health in California, WellCare in Florida, Community Health Choice in Texas, "appear to have thrived in the ACA marketplace environment," the study says.

 Rivlin says the success of these plans is likely due to their experience caring for a low-income, often very sick population.
 They already had well-established networks of local providers that allow them to provide care at a lower cost.
 As 2017 premiums went up, consumers became more willing to enroll in these more affordable, lesser-known plans.